Werkov/Werkov.github.io/_posts/2022-01-26-ymp-explanation.md

   * the result is an "app" for interactive use,
   * the code can be run both on desktop PC or cell phone,
   * the code can work offline (akin to simple calculator),
-  * the code can easily examined by anyone,
+  * the code can be easily examined by anyone,
   * (learn news in the JavaScript ecosystem).

 The underlying group for the modified "simplest OT" is [the Ristretto group](https://ristretto.group/)[^ristretto].